-AMERICAN HIP INSTITUTE The intent of this protocol is to provide guidelines for your patient's therapy progression.
+Proximal Hamstring Repair Physical Therapy Protocol The intent of this protocol is to provide guidelines for your patient's therapy progression.
 It is not intended to serve as a recipe for treatment.
-We request that the clinician use appropriate clinical decision making skills when progressing a patient forward.
+We request that the PT/PTA/ATC should use appropriate clinical decision-making skills when progressing a patient.
 Please obtain documentation of the exact procedure that was performed from our office prior to the first post-op visit.
-Please contact Dr. Domb's team at dombassistant@drdomb.com if there are any questions about the protocol or your patient's condition.
-Please keep in mind common problems that may arise following proximal hamstring repair: If you encounter any of these problems please evaluate, assess, and treat as you feel appropriate, maintaining Dr. Domb's precautions and guidelines at all times.
+Please contact our office if there are any questions about the protocol or your patient's progression.
+Please keep in mind common problems that may arise following proximal hamstring repair.
+If you encounter any of these problems, please evaluate, assess, and treat as you feel appropriate, maintaining American Hip Institute's precautions and guidelines at all times.
 Gradual progression is essential to avoid flare-ups.
 If a flare-up occurs, back off with therapeutic exercises until it subsides.
 Please reference the exercise progression sheet for timelines and use the following precautions during your treatments.
-Thank you for progressing all patients appropriately and please fax all progress notes to Dr. Domb's office, or hand deliver with the patient themselves.
-Successful treatment requires a team approach, and the PT/PTA/AT is a critical part of the team.
-Please contact Dr. Domb at any time with your input on how to improve the therapy protocol.
-Please Use Appropriate Clinical Judgment During All Exercise Progressions Phase 1- Immediate Rehabilitation Goals:
+Thank you for progressing all patients appropriately.
+Successful treatment requires a team approach, and the PT/PTA/ATC is a critical part of the team!
+Please contact AHI at any time with your input on how to improve the therapy protocol.
+Please send therapy progress notes and renewal therapy prescription requests with the patient or by fax to (630) 323-5625.
+Notes by fax must be sent 3 days prior to the patient's visit to internally process this request.
+We appreciate your cooperation in this matter.
+Please Use Appropriate Clinical Judgment During All Treatment Progressions Begin therapy the day after surgery.
+Therapy should begin 1 time per week for first 6 weeks, then 2-3 times per week after discharged from brace and crutches at 6 weeks following surgery, unless instructed otherwise by your AHI MD.
+Phase 1- Immediate Rehabilitation (day after surgery - end of week 6): Goals: